SwissCheese15/Propulsion-Exercise/README.md

-Creating a simple static webpage to practice CSS flex-box usage
+Creating a simple static webpage to practice CSS styling and flex-box usage